Skype Therapy Service Online

 The convenience of Online Mindfulness Therapy is one of the most cited reasons why more and more people are turning to this first.
 All you need is a laptop with Skype installed (free download) and you are ready to start.
 Many people would like the opportunity of working on resolving their emotional problems, depression, anxiety, stress or past trauma but simply do not have the time to commute to and from a therapist’s office.
 Online Mindfulness Therapy allows me to work with clients from all over America, as well as helping clients in Europe, Australia, South Africa and beyond.
 We correspond through email to work out a convenient time and then connect through Skype to begin a session.
 It is amazingly simple, and what is more amazing is that the Skype video-call service is free.
 Payment for sessions is also easy to make online through PayPal, which is very secure.

 Besides the convenience, Online Therapy is typically much less intimidating than going to a therapist’s office and sitting in a waiting room.
 It is important that the client feels comfortable and in control, and Online Therapy, which in many ways is a form of Life Coaching, is as natural as going to the local Recreation Center for a good workout.
-The client controls the whole process and this is empowering, which is important for the transformational process.
+The client controls the whole process and this is empowering, which is important for the transformation process.
 Conducting a therapy/coaching session in the familiar environment of one’s home or office is also more conducive and helps the client get in touch with his or her feelings, which is of course essential for good therapy.

 Most online sessions are a combination of counseling and therapy.
 As a mindfulness-based therapist, I alternate between being a teacher, coach and counselor, providing advice and instruction on the application of mindfulness for resolving difficult emotions at the core level.
 That is one aspect of the work of online therapy.
 The other involves experiential work with the client, helping him or her get in touch with core emotions to facilitate their resolution through mindfulness-based techniques.
 This approach works particularly well in Skype video sessions because clients feel so much more at ease in the comfort of their own home.